On the existence of balanced metrics on six-manifolds of cohomogeneity one: Proof of Theorem A

-where we have already assumed $p_5=p_6$ from \ref{chiusura}.
+where we have already assumed $p_5=p_6$ from (4.3).
 Since $p_6'=0$ and all the conditions for the $G$-invariant balanced non-K\"ahler $\text{SU}(3)$-structure involve only homogeneous polynomials, we can assume either $p_6=0$ or $p_6=1$, up to scalings.
-Some possibilities can be excluded using the following lemmas.